Supersymmetric $\mathbb{WCP}^n$, AdS near horizons and orbifolds: AdS solutions with un-fibred factors

 \subsection{AdS$_7\times \mathbb{WCP}^1$}

-In this section we consider reducing \eqref{eq:M5neardef} to type IIA supergravity on the fiber U(1) of $\mathbb{B}^3$, as we shall see this leads to D6 brane sources backtracked on a spindle, as found previously in a different context in \cite{Macpherson:2024frt}.
+In this section we consider reducing \eqref{eq:M5neardef} to type IIA supergravity on the fibre U(1) of $\mathbb{B}^3$, as we shall see this leads to D6 brane sources back-reacted on a spindle, as found previously in a different context in \cite{Macpherson:2024frt}.
 This will break supersymmetry outside of the $k_1=k_2=1$ limit where it becomes a standard ${\cal N}=1$ reduction on S$^4/\mathbb{Z}_l$, as such there is no reason for us to tune $l$.

 Following standard formulae mapping type IIA to $d=11$ supergravity we find a solution of the form

 where $F_2=d{\cal A}$ with $(\Delta,{\cal A}, \mathbb{WCP}^1)$ defined in \eqref{eq:orbibundelS3} and below.
 From the flux quantisation of $G$ in $d=11$, $L^3 =l \pi N_{5}$, we have that the NS-form is quantised as